 All the small rock ruble comes from the hillside.
 It's not the prettiest material but helps prevent erosion and eventually will be covered as the Agave grows.

 Both these Agave valenciana started started in 4" pots from Annies.
 At some point I up-sized them to different pots and now the difference is dramatic.

 Funny story.
 With so many more people at home these days I tend to have a lot more 30 second conversations with neighbors as they stroll by.
 I have to laugh at all the ways they describe what looks like a massive amount of rock whilst still trying to sound positive.
 "So this is how they built Stone Henge!
 Looks great!", or "Hey, it's Machu Picchu!
 Looking good!", or "Are you building a castle?
 Looks Great!", or "That's quite a fortification.
-Looks great!" and so on ...
+Looks great!", or simply "Build That Wall!" and so on ...

 Everything looks so different on a sunny morning.
 Colors really pop.